-Note for School Districts: Beginning on September 1, 2015, a specific-purpose committee created to support or oppose a measure on the issuance of bonds by a school district must file all of its campaign finance reports with the Ethics Commission.
+Note for School Districts: A specific-purpose committee created to support or oppose a measure on the issuance of bonds by a school district must file all of its campaign finance reports with the Ethics Commission.
 This does not affect the filing requirements for the committee's campaign treasurer appointment.